Brain biopsy

 During the test

-First, your doctor will make a small hole in your skull (burr hole) and put a fine needle in to collect the tissue samples.
+Your doctor can make a small hole in your skull (burr hole) and put a fine needle in to collect the tissue samples.

 You may have a head frame fitted to help the surgeon to pinpoint exactly the right place.